audrow-nash-podcast/text-to-limited-html/README.md

 ## How It Works

-The application uses a Fresh framework with Deno and includes the following key
+The application uses the Fresh framework with Deno and includes the following key features:
-features:

 1. Text input area where users can enter their content.
 2. Real-time conversion of the input text to limited HTML.
 3. Display area showing the converted HTML output.
+4. Copy to clipboard functionality for the converted HTML.
+5. URL parameter support for sharing converted text.

 The conversion process includes: